Playing in the woods with kids

 We have a go at a woodland walk with a friend and learn a lot.
 Ideas on how to avoid moaning, channelling energy, spotting issues coming and giving up at the right moment!
-Also ‘guess the leaf’ games; and making things for fairies.
+Then with another friend we find ourselves attempting to enjoy the woods in the pouring rain.
+Also ‘guess the leaf’ games; making things for fairies; wayfinding in the countryside and finding a secret place in a tree.

 250 – A walk in the woods